Log in

 Where can details of UK Athletics insurance cover be found?

-Insurance details are given in the Governance section of the UK Athletics website (www.uka.org.uk).
+Insurance details for event organisers and promoters affiliated to UK Athletics can be found here.
 PDF copies of documents and certificates are available for download.

 Does a race need to have public liability insurance cover in order to be granted a licence?